 The process of constantly improving ourselves is hard to maintain unless we are willing to make a financial commitment to our continuous growth.
-One of the most meaningful investments that you can make each year is the investment of your own personal and professional development.
+This is why one of the most meaningful investments that you can make each year is the investment in your own personal and professional development.

-When we spend money on nonessential items, especially material goods, we become locked in a cycle of constantly striving to obtain newer, bigger, and better things.
-This reoccurring cycle of staying up-to-date with the newest toys, while also trying to maintain a positive image in the eyes of others, drains our bank account and deprives us of an opportunity to increase the levels of fulfillment and happiness that we feel.
+When we spend money on nonessential items, especially material goods, we become locked in a pattern of striving to obtain newer, bigger, and better things.
+This reoccurring cycle of staying up-to-date with the newest ‘toys’, while also trying to maintain a positive image in the eyes of others, drains our bank account and deprives us of an opportunity to increase the levels of fulfillment and happiness that we feel.

-I’m sure that you are wondering, ‘How much should a person invest into their growth?’
-I believe that the answer will be dependent on your current situation, circumstances, and financial commitments, but you should aim to spend at lease 3% to 5% on your own growth.
-If an individual makes $50,000 each year, this would mean that he or she would spend roughly anywhere from $1,500 to $2,500 on improving themselves in someway.
+I’m sure that you are wondering ‘How much should a person invest into their growth?’, and that answer will be dependent on your current situation, circumstances, and financial commitments.
+However, you should aim to spend at least 3% to 5% of your income on your own personal growth.
+If an individual makes $50,000 each year, this would mean that he or she would spend roughly anywhere from $1,500 to $2,500 on improving themselves in some way.

-Looking into an article on investing money will be a massive help to you when it comes to sorting out your personal finances.
-When it comes to money, be sure to do you research, so you know where your money is going, if you don’t feel you are able to do the research yourself or simply need help when it comes to investments you would be wise to contact a company that is invested in your future just as much as you are, someone like Piso and Beyond!
-Once you have determined the amount of money you are willing to invest in your personal and professional growth, you would then need to decide how to invest the money into your growth.
-In my opinion, you should invest a portion of the money into your professional development to increase your skills, abilities, and knowledge of your particular field and a portion of your money into your personal development to improve your self-confidence, communication skills, and health.
+Once you have determined the amount of money you are willing to invest in your personal and professional growth, you would then need to decide how to invest the money.
+You may choose to invest a portion of the money into your professional development to increase your skills, abilities, and knowledge of your particular field and a portion of your money into your personal development to improve your self-confidence, communication skills, and health.

 John is an accountant who has determined that he should improve his interpersonal communication skills, while also increasing his auditing proficiency in order to enhance his professional reputation.
 He also is deeply passionate about history and decides that he wants to spend some of his allocated money on increasing his knowledge of American History.
 He makes $60,000 and determines that he will allocate $3,000, or 5%, of his salary towards his own growth.
 John determines that he will do the following 3 things:

-- Attend a Dale Carnegie course in the spring, for $1,700, to improve is communication skills.
+- Attend a Dale Carnegie course in the spring, for $1,700, to improve his communication skills.

 - Take an Advanced Financial Accounting course for $1,920 (half of which is paid for by his employer) in the fall.